wblabio/wgact/trunk/readme.txt

 * Tweak: readme.txt links
 * Tweak: fallback to post ID in case the SKU is not set
 * Tweak: Adjusted the HTML comments
+* Tweak: Don't inject cart scripts on cart page if cart is empty

 = 1.8.8 =